roadsnail/Pi-ve/README.md

 If you have successfully followed the official Zigbee2MQTT installation notes earlier, your Pi-ve should have started Zigbee and made a connection to the Mosquitto Message broker running on the Pi.

+#### Zigbee2MQTT Confuiguration - Addition Steps
-The following additions should be made to the Zigbee2MQTT configuration.yaml file to:-
+Make the following additions should to the Zigbee2MQTT configuration.yaml file to:-

 * Enable the web-based frontend - The web-based frontend to Zigbee2MQTT should be enabled to allow the easier setup of the Zigbee connection from the CC2531 co-ordinator to the Hive SLR/SLT devices.
 This can be seen in the example configuration.yaml file below under the section **frontend:** -  set **port:** to **7070** and **host:** to **0.0.0.0**